DanielusG/ShortCutWindow/README.md

-# ShortCutWindow
+# ShortCutWindow ✂️🖼️

-How many times have you had a website that you visit very often, such as a translator like Google Translator or DeepL.
-Or do you often visit ChatGPT to ask questions on the fly while you are working and studying.
+How many times have you had a website that you visit very often, such as a translator like Google Translator or DeepL?
+Or do you often visit ChatGPT to ask questions on the fly while you are working and studying? 🤔

-Going to the browser each time and interrupting what you are doing could be frustrating, especially if you do it often.
+Going to the browser each time and interrupting what you are doing could be frustrating, especially if you do it often. 🙄

 That's why this software was born.
 Easily create a configuration file (instructions below) and create/place your favorite websites and access them with a shortcut very quickly and effectively!